system76/docs/content/kernelstub.md

 ## Common Uses

 The benefit of `kernelstub` is the ease with which kernel options and boot parameters can be managed.
-You can be quickly add (or remove) options that are used by the Linux kernel on boot. `kernelstub` will make sure to only have a single instance of options added.
+You can quickly add (or remove) options that are used by the Linux kernel on boot. `kernelstub` will make sure to only have a single instance of options added.

 For example, the command below adds both "quiet" and "splash" to the kernel options: